Twitter's website not working for some users - Downdetector

-June 30 (Reuters) - Twitter was down late on Wednesday for multiple users, with most of them reporting issues with the social media platform’s website, according to outage monitoring website Downdetector.
+(Reuters) -Twitter was down late on Wednesday for multiple users, with most of them reporting issues with the social media platform’s website, according to outage monitoring website Downdetector.

-More than 6,000 user reports indicated issues with Twitter, about 93% of those being related to its website, according to Downdetector.
-Twitter did not immediately respond to a Reuters request for comment after business hours.
+More than 6,000 user reports indicated issues with Twitter as of 0140 GMT, about 93% of those being related to its website, according to Downdetector.
+That number came down to more than 2,600 user reports within an hour.

+“Profiles’ tweets may not be loading for some of you on web and we’re currently working on a fix”, Twitter said in a statement.

 Downdetector tracks outages by collating status reports from a series of sources, including user-submitted errors on its platform.